-Download the Spring 2016 ECCE Speaker Series Events Schedule as pdf
+Download the Fall 2016 ECCE Speaker Series Events Schedule as pdf

 You may access our event recordings on our Video on Demand page.

 Students currently enrolled in UNI 301 should refer to the event schedule posted on their course’s Blackboard site.

 Truth Telling: Promoting Healing, Change, and Joy for the Movement!

 Dr. David Ragland, Dr. Cris Toffolo, and Musical Artist Steff Reed